mohitpai/journey-optimizer.en/help/using/push/create-push.md

     >
     >Ensure that the message content does not include any personalization, and that the audience contains less than 30M profiles.

 1. Review and activate your campaign as usual.
 Note that, in test mode, messages are not sent via the Rapid delivery mode.
-[Learn how to review and activate a campaign](review-activate-campaign.md)